OCA/server-tools/base_changeset/README.rst

 * Only a subset of the type of fields is actually supported
 * Multicompany not fully supported
+* When accepting a change in a X2Many field (list view) the page will be reloaded to display the new value.

 Bug Tracker
 ===========